M0BEAM/Hotel-Wallet/README.md

 # 🏨 Hotel-Wallet

 Hotel-Wallet is a web application platform for the **management of extra services in hotels**.
-It helps hotels organize, track, and manage additional services offered to guests, with a modern and user-friendly interface.
+It helps hotels organize, track, and manage additional services offered to guests with a modern and user-friendly interface.

 ---

 ## 📸 Preview

 ![Hotel-Wallet Screenshot](./assets/preview.png)
-*(Replace `./assets/preview.png` with the path or URL to your image)*
+*(Replace `./assets/preview.png` with your own image path or URL)*

 ---